miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Hospital:
 +Added option to sell severed arms to Pisha and fixed line condition.
 Fixed level re-enter sounds, card quest update and scripts breaking.
-Made Milligan and Pisha react to Dominate, Intimidate and Dementate.
+Milligan and Pisha react to Domination, Intimidation and Dementation.
 Turned hospital into Elysium area during your encounter with Pisha.
 Made all clans lose a Humanity point for sending Milligan to Pisha.
 Added Pisha line about quest item and checked state for another one.